WolframResearch/LibraryLinkUtilities/docs/modules/containers.rst

 Overview
 ============================

-Raw *LibraryLink* containers like MTensor or MNumericArray store their element type as a regular field in the stucture meaning that the type cannot be used in compile-time context, which makes writing generic code that does something with the underlying data very difficult (lots of switches and code repetition).
+Raw *LibraryLink* containers like MTensor or MNumericArray store their element type as a regular field in the stucture.
+This means that the type cannot be used at compile-time, which makes writing generic code that does something with the underlying data very difficult (lots of switches on the element type and code repetition).

-On the other hand, having element type as template parameter, like in STL containers, is often inconvenient and requires some template magic for simple things like passing forward the container or reading metadata when the data type is not known a priori.
+On the other hand, having the element type as template parameter, like STL containers, is often inconvenient and requires some template magic for simple things like passing forward the container or reading metadata when the data type is not known a priori.

-To get the best of two worlds at cost of a bit more complicated interface LLU provides the following hierarchy of container
+To get the best of two worlds at cost of a bit more complicated interface, LLU provides the following hierarchy of container
 classes:

 Level 0